thacherT1D/4rsam/Deployment/Surge.md

 ![](https://i.imgur.com/rh2I4gE.png)

-Before moving on, **please write down your account credentials in your password manager**.
+Before moving on, **save your account credentials in your password manager**.

 After having written down your Surge account credentials somewhere, open your deployed tiny web page in a browser by running the following command.